-- 3(2) The registration requirements in subsection (1) do not apply in respect of a trade in a derivative if the derivative is bought or sold by a qualified party acting as principal. - 3(3) A person may trade in a derivative without being registered if the person - (a) is not engaged in the business of trading derivatives as a principal or agent, and - (b) does not hold himself, herself or itself out as engaging in the business of trading in derivatives as a principal or agent.
+- 3(2) The registration requirements in subsection (1) do not apply in respect of a trade in a derivative where each party to the trade is a qualified party acting as principal. - 3(3) A person may trade in a derivative without being registered if the person - (a) is not engaged in the business of trading derivatives as a principal or agent, and - (b) does not hold himself, herself or itself out as engaging in the business of trading in derivatives as a principal or agent.